neondatabase/website/content/docs/shared-content/coming-soon.md

 <Admonition type="comingSoon" title="Feature coming soon">
-This feature is available as a limited release for select early-access customers.
-General availability is coming soon.
+This feature is available by invitation only for select early-access customers.
+It is experimental and subject to change.
 </Admonition>